tamsky/rhodecode-enterprise-ce/docs/auth/ldap-authentication.rst

 * The LDAP username or account used to connect to |RCE|.
 This will be added to the LDAP filter for locating the user object.
-* For example, if an LDAP filter is specified as `LDAPFILTER`, the login attribute is specified as `uid`, and the user connects as `jsmith`, then the LDAP Filter will be like the following example.
+* For example, if an LDAP filter is specified as `LDAPFILTER`, the login/username attribute is specified as `uid`, and the user connects as `jsmith`, then the LDAP Filter will be like the following example.

 .. code-block:: vim